wp-plugins/ajax-load-more/README.txt

 The following Add-ons are available to increase the functionality of Ajax Load More.

-**Custom Repeaters** will add five additional customizeable repeater templates and allow you to select unique templates for different content types throughout your theme.
+**[Custom Repeaters](http://connekthq.com/plugins/ajax-load-more/custom-repeaters)** will add five additional customizeable repeater templates and allow you to select unique templates for different content types throughout your theme.
 [Get More Information](http://connekthq.com/plugins/ajax-load-more/custom-repeaters)

-= Please Rate Ajax Load More! =

-Your ratings make a big difference!
-If you like and use Ajax Load More, please consider taking the time to [rate my plugin](http://wordpress.org/support/view/plugin-reviews/ajax-load-more).
-Your ratings and reviews will help this plugin grow and provide the motivation needed to keep pushing it forward.

 = Tested Browsers =